Elba (Marina di Campo)

 If he had known...
 Napoleon would never have left the island

-A little history: Located at the end of the bay of Marina di Campo in a pine forest bordered by a beautiful sandy beach, the village opened on May 24, 1953.
-The place is not unknown to Club Méditerranée since excursions-bivouacs from Golfo di Baratti have been going there since 1951.
+A little history: Nestled at the end of Marina di Campo bay in a pine forest bordering a beautiful sandy beach, the village opened on May 24, 1953.
+The location was already familiar to Club Med, as excursions and camping trips from Golfo di Baratti had been departing there since 1951.

-In 1953, the village simply welcomed GMs for periods of one week mainly including an excursion program.
-The following year, Elba developed and became a "real" village where GMs could spend more time (2 weeks).
-Water skiing, spearfishing, volleyball, pétanque, bivouacs to the Tuscan islands of Monte Cristo and Capraia are part of the distractions.
+In 1953, the village simply welcomed guests for one-week stays, primarily including an excursion program.
+The following year, Elba expanded and became a "real" village where guests could spend longer periods (two weeks).
+Water skiing, spearfishing, volleyball, pétanque, and camping trips to the Tuscan islands of Monte Cristo and Capraia were among the activities offered.

-Elba is the so-called "farniente" village, as presented in each issue of Trident.
-From 1955, Club Méditerranée combined Elba with Capri, offering GMs the chance to start their stays at Marina di Campo and end their stays at Villa Pena in Capri.
+Elba is the so-called "farniente" village, as presented in every issue of Trident magazine.
+From 1955 onwards, Club Med combined Elba with Capri, offering GMs the option of beginning their stay in Marina di Campo and ending it at the Villa Pena in Capri.

 Some Village Chiefs who led the village of Marina di Campo